Columbine High School massacre: 11:22 am: Police response and West Entrance shootouts

+Sanders guiding more than 100 students out of the cafeteria.

-Inside the school cafeteria, Dave Sanders and two custodians, Jon Curtis and Jay Gallatine, initially told students to get under the tables, then evacuated students up the staircase leading to the second floor of the school.
+Inside the school cafeteria, Dave Sanders and two custodians, Jon Curtis and Jay Gallatine, heard the gunfire and initially told students to get under the tables, then evacuated students up the staircase leading to the second floor of the school.
 The stairs were located around the corner from the library hallway in the main south hallway.
 Sanders then tried to secure as much of the school as he could.
 Sanders and another student were at the end of the hallway, where he gestured for students in the library to stay, before encountering Harris and Klebold, who were approaching from the corner of the north hallway.
 Sanders and the student turned and ran in the opposite direction.
 Harris and Klebold shot at them both, with Harris hitting Sanders twice in the back and neck, hitting his teeth on exit, but missing the student.
 The latter ran into a science classroom and warned everyone to hide.
 Klebold walked over towards Sanders, who had collapsed, and tossed a pipe bomb, then returned to Harris up the library hallway.

 Sanders struggled toward the science area, and teacher Rich Long took him into a classroom where 30 students were located.
 Due to his knowledge of first aid, student Aaron Hancey was brought to the classroom from another by teacher Kent Friesen despite the unfolding commotion.
 With the assistance of fellow student Kevin Starkey and teacher Theresa Miller, Hancey administered first aid to Sanders for three hours, attempting to stem the blood loss using shirts from students in the room, and showing him pictures from his wallet to keep him talking.
 Using a phone in the room, Miller and several students maintained contact with police outside the school.

 As the shooting unfolded, pipe bombs were tossed in the hallways and down into the cafeteria.
-Patti Nielson in the library called 9-1-1, telling her story and urging students in the library to take cover beneath desks.
-According to transcripts, her call was received by a 9–1–1 operator at 11:25:18 a.m.
+Patti Nielson in the library called 911, telling her story and urging students in the library to take cover beneath desks.
+According to transcripts, her call was received by a 911 operator at 11:25:18 am.